axem-solutions/example/docs/index.md

 - Test environment: [CppUTest](http://cpputest.github.io/)

 For demonstration purposes, we'll be using VS Code as the editor.
-If you'd like to use these tool images with another editor, feel free to send us a message.
+If you'd like to use these tool images with another editor and need some help, feel free to send us a message.